KnapMartin/TMP61/README.md

 # TMP61 temperature sensor library where the sensor is used in voltage divider configuration.
 Example: STM32 using HAL ADC polling

 Initialize sensor object.
-TMP61 is used with 10kOhm bias resistor and 3V3 bias voltage.
+TMP61 is used with 10k Ohm bias resistor and 3V3 bias voltage.
+ADC resolution is 12-bit.

 ```
 TMP61 temp;